Share This Post

 Do This: Reward Your Progress.

+Studies show that attaching rewards to each of your sub-goals encourages success.
 Your rewards should never conflict with your major goal.
 When aiming to lose weight, never use food as a reward.

 Not That: Rely on willpower.